mdditt2000/kubernetes-1-20/cis 2.4/ha-cluster/QuickStartGuide.md

-# Kubernetes 1.20 and Container Ingress Controller Quick Start Guide for using type-loadbalance
+# Kubernetes 1.20 and Container Ingress Controller Quick Start Guide with BIG-IP High Availability (HA) Configuration

-This page is created to document K8S 1.16 with integration of CIS and BIGIP using kubernetes type-loadbalance
+This page is created to document K8S 1.20 with integration of CIS and BIGIP in a HA cluster

 # Note